skorokithakis/gamelights/README.md

 status](https://gitlab.com/skorokithakis/gamelights/badges/master/build.svg)](https://gitlab.com/skorokithakis/gamelights/commits/master)

-Gameleds is a WiFi-enabled RGB LED strip controller.
+Gamelights is a WiFi-enabled RGB LED strip controller.
 It's meant to drive my 12V 5050 LEDs, but can work with any voltage LEDs, as long as their connectors are Vcc, R, G, B (like mine).